min2ha/ukwa-site/content/target/12881/index.en.md

   "subject": null
 }

-# McManus, The: Nick Evans: The White Whale

 <p>A page of the McManus, Dundee's Art Gallery and Museum.
 White Whale is an immersive sculptural installation by artist Nick Evans.
 It will be displayed at The McManus, Dundee from June 2014, as part of GENERATION.
 Part of the cultural programme of Glasgow 2014.</p>